timothy-baker/ShippedMyPants/Example-Project/Updated Project Goal.md

 2. Use Obj2Vec to create embeddings
       - Each block & feature vector should have its own embedding
+      - We can just grab all the crime in each block for the past week, then feed that as unequal size arrays into Obj2Vec to get embeddings.

 3. Use Factorization Machines
       - Generate a matrix of all blocks against all types of crime